stackbit-projects/online-shopping-mauritius-91057/content/pages/index.md

           ![](/images/remarkable-neptune.jpeg)

-          Donec lobortis velit sed suscipit lobortis.
-Ut non quam metus.
-Nullam a maximus mi.
-Quisque justo nunc, sollicitudin euismod euismod at, tincidunt ut tellus.
-Vivamus rhoncus mattis varius.
+          **Customers reviews:**  ⭐ ⭐ ⭐ ⭐ ⭐ Every game was fun.
+The way the
+          facilitators (Pascal and team) conducted the activities were very much enjoyable.
+They could maintain the fun all along during the day.
+We have enjoyed all the games and the way they were organised.
+Overall, we loved the experience.
+At the end of the day, we could simply say that it was a day to remember with colleagues.
+Thank you for making it a success.
+Mie,  CODL Team building

-          We are the leading Corporate Team Building and Sport Entertainment provider in Mauritius.
+          **Description:** The leading Corporate Team Building and Sport Entertainment provider in Mauritius.
+Passionate for teamwork and leadership, TeamBuilding Mauritius aims to exceed clients expectations with creative tailor-made design and professional delivery of all corporate events.
+With [unique team building

-          Passionate for teamwork and leadership, our team aim to exceed our clients expectations with creative tailor-made design and professional delivery of all our corporate events.
-With our unique activities - Bowfighters Archery Paintball, Siege the Castle, KanJam Relay, Amazing Race and many others - we create a unique and fascinating experience for your team, producing a team bonding event that will be remembered.
+          activities](https://teambuilding.mu) - Bowfighters Archery Paintball,
+          Siege the Castle, KanJam Relay, Amazing Race and many others - they create a unique and fascinating experience for your team, producing a team bonding event that will be remembered.

-          We are proud to bring sports closer to people of all ages promoting healthy and active lifestyle, positive energy from social interactions, pure drive and fun!
         actions:
           - label: Learn More
             url: /style-guide